 Crime Type (Michigan Compiled Laws) Definitions Dating Violence The institution has determined, based on good-faith research, that Michigan law does not define the term dating violence.
 Domestic Violence (Mich.
 Comp.
 Laws § 400.1501) Michigan's Domestic Violence Act uses the following definitions: "Domestic violence" means the occurrence of any of the following acts by a person that is not an act of self-defense: (i) Causing or attempting to cause physical or mental harm to a family or household member; (ii) Placing a family or household member in fear of physical or mental harm; (iii) Causing or attempting to cause a family or household member to engage in involuntary sexual activity by force, threat of force, or duress; (iv) Engaging in activity toward a family or household member that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested.
-"Family or household member" includes any of the following: (i) A spouse or former spouse; (ii) An individual with whom the person has or has had a dating relationship; (iv) An individual with whom the person is or has engaged in a sexual relationship; (v) An individual to whom the person is related or was formerly related by marriage; (vi) An individual with whom the person has a child in common; (vii) The minor child of an individual described in subparagraphs (i) to (vi).
+Crime Type (Michigan Compiled Laws) Definitions "Family or household member" includes any of the following: (i) A spouse or former spouse; (ii) An individual with whom the person resides or has resided; (iii) An individual with whom the person has or has had a dating relationship; (iv) An individual with whom the person is or has engaged in a sexual relationship; (v) An individual to whom the person is related or was formerly related by marriage; (vi) An individual with whom the person has a child in common; (vii) The minor child of an individual described in subparagraphs (i) to (vi).
 "Dating relationship" means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
 Dating relationship does not include a casual relationship or an ordinary fraternization between 2 individuals in a business or social context.